APOLLON – DOSSIER OF THE BAYERISCHEN STAATSOPER

 FOOD AND DRINK

-MOBILE PHONES, WLAN AND TAKING PHOTOS
+MOBILE PHONES, WIFI AND TAKING PHOTOS

 Taking photographs, posting pictures and making phone calls are of course allowed before and after the performance and during the intermissions.
-We offer you the free-to-use BayernWLAN network for this and look forward to our channels being linked on social media.
+We offer you the free-to-use BayernWLAN network for this and look forward to our channels being tagged on social media.

 FURTHER INSTRUCTIONS ON TAKING PHOTOS